merovex-archival/merovex.github.io/_posts/2011-07-09-adopt-the-domino-project-for-your-novels.markdown

   caption: Dominos ready to fall.
 layout: post
 title: Adopt the Domino Project for Your Novels
+description: "The Domino Project offers a way of encouraging readers to try you out as a new writer."
 created_at: 2011-07-09 15:03
 modified_at: 2011-07-09 15:03
 published_at: 2011-07-09 15:03